TomConlin/trouble_w_triples/README.md

 ahh good! the old spaces within identifiers ...
 2910202   INIDEP::T 0224

-# Ctrl-v<tab> the -t
-join -j2 -t'' data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | wc -l
+	join -j2 -t'	' data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | wc -l
-join: file 1 is not in sorted order
 	42975
+	# note there is a  Ctrl-v<tab>  within the tics of -t '' which will not paste into a command line

 #### D-D!:
 	join -j2 data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | cut -f1  -d ' '| sort -u | wc -l
-	join: file 2 is not in sorted order
 	27,936

 	sed 's|:[^:]*:|::|g' data/locus_voucher_triplets_all.tab  | sort > data/locus_voucher_triplets_all_gutted.tab